Botswana

-The Economy of Botswana
+The Economic Activity of Botswana

 Forty years of uninterrupted civilian leadership, progressive social policies, and significant capital investment have contributed to Botswana’s status as one of the most dynamic and stable economies in Africa.
 Botswana has maintained one of the world's highest economic growth rates since independence in 1966, though growth has slowed to 4.7% in 2006.